dbnguyen28/DataScience/README.md

 ## Table of Contents

   - [Understanding TTC Delays](https://github.com/dbnguyen28/DataScience/blob/master/TTC%20Project/Subway_Delay_Analysis.ipynb): Exploratory data analysis, and predictive modeling of why happen delays occur in the downtown core
+  - [Predicting Blood Donations](link): Testing out several different modeling algorithms to see which one performs the best with the given dataset